UP | HOME

 • As you drag the robot around, some of the links may turn red, which indicates a (possibly self) collision or otherwise invalid state

-3. There are also pre-set positions that can be moved to
+3. There are also pre-set positions that the arm can be moved to

 • You should see an animation of the arm moving from start to goal